pavedroad-io/blueprints/microservices/ga/datamgr/docs/cheatsheet.md

 # Kustomize
 The top level of each enviornment contains a kustomization.yaml.
-The top kustomization.yaml file also include a list of other locations needed to build this deployment.
+The top kustomization.yaml file also includes a list of other locations needed to build this deployment.
 Each of those locations can define there own kustomization.yaml file.
 Those locations can be: